 2. The Destruction of Coral Reefs

-Despite there being 7,000 coral reefs throughout the world, it has been reported that by 2050, all coral reefs could be extinct and a thing of memory alone.
-Considering that 7 years later the use of cruise ships is greater than ever, its fair to say that they, along with global warming, are making a serious impact here.
+Despite there being 7,000 coral reefs throughout the world, it has been reported that by 2050, all coral reefs could be extinct and things of memory alone.
+Considering that the use of cruise ships is greater now than ever, it’s fair to say that they, along with global warming, are making a serious impact here.

 3. Surprisingly, Air Pollution

 While many seem to regard cruisers as being less polluting than planes, the fact is that per passenger, cruises are actually polluting in terms of their carbon footprint than flying.
 In fact, a cruiseliner such as Queen Mary 2 emits 0.43kg of CO2 per passenger mile, compared with 0.257kg for a long-haul flight, even allowing for the further damage of emissions being produced in the upper atmosphere.
-Sometimes our instincts about what’s best for the environment are wrong.
+Sometimes our instincts about what’s best for the environment are just wrong.

 Specifically, the amount of toxic air that a human can handle is higher than that of a tree, meaning that sulfur oxides will have destructive results especially on vegetation, and the deterioration on soil.
 And if that isn’t scary enough, another comparison to shock you shows that in just one day at sea, a cruise ship will emit more sulfur dioxide than 13 million cars, and create more soot than 1 million cars.
 Nasty!

 4. Too Many People!
 Tourist Damage